Homepage Performance vs. Conversion: Finding the Balance

 Mobile optimizations:

-Don’t: Serve the same desktop experience to mobile
+Don’t: Serve the same desktop experience to mobile.
+Do: Create responsive experiences that adapt to constraints.

 You can’t optimize what you don’t measure.